scarrillo49/final-project/README.md

   - `amount` (Decimal): The total value of the transaction.
   - `category` (String): The category of the transaction.
 - **Validations**:
-  - `date`: Presence must be true.
+  - `date`: Presence must be true, must be a valid date.
   - `amount`: Numericality, must be greater than 0.
-  - `category`: Presence must be true.
+  - `category`: Length must be between 2 and 10 characters inclusive.

 #### Dogs